johnhelmuth/in-dire-straits-content/tatterpedia/3.factions/index.md

 Clones](/tatterpedia/sapient-species#vat-clones) and hires them out as mercenaries.
 Most people have no idea how you would go about hiring new vat clones, but they keep showing up in the wars that spring up across known space.

-### Banesian Underground

-There are rumours that there is a group of people, the *Banesian Underground* on Bane's Eye who work against the current government, that they consider to be illegitimate and fascist.
-These rumours are suppressed by Bane's Eye operatives whenever they crop up.

-### Kel-Azaan Resistance

-A coalition of distant interstellar civilizations on the far side of known space who fought against the [Invicta Swarm](/tatterpedia/sapient-species#invicta-swarm) expansion in the last decade or so.

-### Tepchania Institute of Technology

-A prestigious engineering university on [Tepchania](places#tepchania).
-Informally known as TIT.

-### Majestic Services

-A company incorporated in Bane’s Eye that runs several passenger liners within the local cluster, including the _Siouxiana_, which destroyed by the Pirate Queen Ramekin Finch on 7922-007.

-### Galactic Standards Organization (GSO)

-The GSO is an intergalactic standards body that maintains and publishes technical, social, and spiritual standards used by sapients everywhere.

-The GSO's work is funded by membership dues.
-Most polities, universities, organizations, and large corporations in known space are members of the GSO, and includes representatives in the various working groups that determine the standards.

-#### List of GSO Standards.

-* GSO No. [000000000001](/tatterpedia/gso-standards/00000000001-universal-interstellar-time) Universal Interstellar Time (UIT).
-* GSO No. [314159265359](/tatterpedia/gso-standards/314159265359-intership-interspecies-secure-meeting-protocol) - Intership / interspecies secure meeting protocol.